TimBiden/Pair-Programming/README.md

 Work in progress.

 ## Need to add: ##
-- Set up WebSocket server.
+- Set up WebSocket server. ✅
-  - After you get the Server example going, test it by hitting http://localhost:8080/ from different tabs (try on incognito). ✅
-  - Construct a new page with a simple form to send messages to WS server via AJAX. ✅
-  - Add broadcast functionality. ✅
-  - Test keyup functionality. ✅
-  - Get editor to send and receive edits. ✅
+- Connect to WebSocket server from the application. ✅
+- Scope session to unique key from URL.
 - Set up database to track changes
-- Connect to WebSocket server from the application.
 - Generate unique URL and store in database.
-- Scope session to unique key from URL.